MaximilianHanussek/BOOTABLE/README.md

 In the following is explained how to install BOOTABLE, how to run it and what kind of options you have.
 Information about results are stated in the **Results**  section.

 If you have any questions or remarks just write me a mail: maximilian.hanussek@uni-tuebingen.de
+## News (23.02.21)
+The docker version has been tested in the meantime, there was a small bug concerning the installation of MAFFT.
+The Dockerfile has already been updated.
+The rebuild image will follow as soon as possible.

 ## News (22.01.21)
 The docker version has also been updated and now incorporates the newly added tools.
 A fully build container is available on DockerHub.
 Currently the Docker image is untested, test will be done in the upcoming week.